 Roman Road Market

 Roman Road’s famous Roman Road Market in Bow operates on Tuesdays, Thursday and Saturday from about 9am to 3pm.
-Find the real east end and experience a traditional street market that has stayed true to its roots and offer fantastic bargains.
-Use Mile End or Bow Road tube to reach the market.
+Find the real east end and experience a traditional street market that has stayed true to its roots and offers fantastic bargains.
+Find more information on opening times and how to get to Roman Road Market here.